Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Exchange economies

 \section{Exchange economies}

 In this paper we restrict attention to exchange economies.
-In an exchange economy, agents exchange various sorts of durable good with each other; no goods are produced or consumed.
+In an exchange economy, agents exchange various sorts of durable good with each other; no goods are produced or consumed, nor are they combined or disassembled to make other sorts of good.
 This is of course a very limited view of economics, ignoring production, consumption, manufacturing, recycling, labour, interest rates, etc, but we intend to extend the approach in later work.
 In any case, it is fairly standard in economic and finance theory to reduce much to exchange, for example, exchanging options to consume a good, provide labour, money, or supply a service, on some future date or conditional on a specific state of the world \cite{Ga, Va}.

-We suppose that the set of types of good is finite, that goods of the same type are indistinguishable, and that goods can be divided in any ratio.
+We suppose that the number $N$ of agents is large but finite and fixed, the set of types of good is finite, that goods of the same type are indistinguishable, and that goods can be divided in any ratio.
 These are idealisations that we hope to relax in future work.